310mc/https-310mc.github.io-tl/source/_posts/climax/epilogue.md

 Oh, to be clear, it was while I was giving her something for White Day!

-Anyway, so it seemed like she had already prepared outfits for us, too… Apparently, it was her who sewed Ryuseitai's outfits this time.
+Anyway, so it seemed like she had already prepared outfits for us, too… It was her who sewed Ryuseitai's outfits this time.

 Because she thought to herself, “It'll probably be the five of them on stage like always.”

 So she said, “I ended up making outfits for all five of you\~” with her tongue stuck out like she was giggling!
 It was cute\~☆

 That face she made was definitely on purpose!
-Is she one of those cute villian ladies who appear in tokusatsu shows or what!?
+Is she one of those cute villain ladies who appear in tokusatsu or what!?

 In any case, there are outfits for us too, so it’d be a waste not to wear them, wouldn’t it?